Dissolution is the process where a solute in gaseous, liquid, or solid phase dissolves in a solvent to form a solution.

 Heat of solution

-Solids and liquids are a result of individual particles being held together by inter-particulate bonds.
+Solids and liquids form as a result of individual particles being held together by inter-particulate bonds.
 To form a solution, energy is required to break the bonds between the particles within the solid or liquid.
-Heat energy is also required to break the bonds in a solvent to insert one of the molecules into solution.
-Hence these processes are endothermic.
+Heat energy is also required to break the bonds in a solvent to insert one of the molecules into the solution.
+Both of these processes are endothermic.
 Heat energy is released when the solute molecules form bonds with the solvent molecules i.e. this process is exothermic.

 Depending on whether more energy is used to break the bonds within the solute and solvent or is released when new bonds are formed between the solute and solvent, the reaction overall can be exothermic or endothermic.

-The total amount of heat energy released or absorbed from the system = sum of heat energy absorbed when bonds are broken – the sum of heat energy released when bonds are formed
+The total amount of heat energy released from or absorbed by the system = sum of heat energy absorbed when bonds are broken – the sum of heat energy released when bonds are formed

 Henry’s Law explains the phenomena of decompression sickness.
-When scuba divers submerge themselves in deep water, the pressure in their body increases.
-This causes the nitrogen in their body to dissolve in their blood.
+When scuba divers submerge themselves in deep water, the pressure of the water increases the pressure in their bodies.
+Nitrogen, a gas in our blood, dissolves under the increased pressure.
 Nitrogen is physiologically inert, so it is not used in tissue metabolism.
-If the scuba diver ascends to the surface too quickly, the sudden drop in pressure causes nitrogen bubbles to come out of solution and form painful and potentially fatal gas embolisms.
+If the scuba diver ascends to the surface too quickly, the rapid drop in pressure decreases the solubility of nitrogen, causing nitrogen bubbles to come out of solution.
+The nitrogen bubbles can form painful and potentially fatal gas embolisms.

 Dissolution is important for health practitioners because, for drugs to be absorbed and have a physiological effect in the human body, they must be in solution.
 For solid preparations, such as tablets and suppositories, the rate of dissolution affects how fast a drug is absorbed in the body.

 Aqueous solubility is often considered when formulating drugs.
 Poorly soluble formulations provide difficulties in the development of pharmaceuticals.
 Chloramphenicol, phenytoin, and digoxin are some examples.
-Drugs, particularly those for oral administration, which have low aqueous solubility may have low bioavailability leading to insufficient exposure in the body causing the drug to be not as effective.
+Drugs, particularly those for oral administration, may have poor aqueous solubility.
+This may result in low bioavailability leading to insufficient exposure and physiologic effect in the body.

 |||Joshi K,Chandra A,Jain K,Talegaonkar S, Nanocrystalization: An emerging technology to enhance the bioavailability of poorly soluble drugs.
 Pharmaceutical nanotechnology.
 2019 Apr 5; [PubMed PMID: 30961518]|